promitor/docs/docs/scraping/labels.md

 ## Metric dimension labels

-Metrics support specifying a dimension which will be scraped in Azure Monitor.
+Metrics support specifying dimensions which will be scraped in Azure Monitor.

-Every metric value will be reported under the configured metric name, but a label for the dimension and it's respective value will be added.
+Every metric value will be reported under the configured metric name, but labels for the dimensions and their respective values will be added.

 ## Scraper-specific labels